 I like this tip because it’s less about the need for more than one document for ‘proof’ but rather the need to provide the analysis of the document as to why it pertains to different individuals.

-Beyond reasonable doubt is usually too high a bar for genealogical researchers to cross.
-Preponderance of the evidence and reasonable suspicion are usually a little too low… (read more)
+Beyond a reasonable doubt is usually too high a bar for genealogical researchers to cross.
+The preponderance of the evidence and reasonable suspicion are usually a little too low… (read more)

 No event happens in a vacuum. (read more)